-Price & Availability of the Fujifilm X-Pro2
+Price & Availability

-Images and product information from Amazon PA-API were last updated on 2022-09-25 at 03:40.
+Images and product information from Amazon PA-API were last updated on 2023-12-01 at 13:33.
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on Amazon Site at the time of purchase will apply to the purchase of this product.

-I'm a professional freelance travel photographer based in Washington DC.
+I'm a professional photographer based in Washington DC.
 Seven continents, up mountains, underwater, and a bunch of places in between.
-My images have appeared in numerous publications, and you can check out some of my travel photography here.
-More »
+I've been shooting for 30+ years, and my my photos and time-lapse videos have appeared in a bunch of different publications from major newspapers to magazines and books, billboards, TV shows, professional sports stadiums, museums, and even massive architectural scrims covering world-famous buildings while they're being renovated.
+You can see some of my travel photography here and here.

-I take photos and travel.
-I do it for a living.
+I take photos for a living.
 Seven continents.
 Dozens of countries.
 Up mountains.
 Under water.
 And a bunch of places in between.
-Based in Washington DC.
+I'm based in Washington DC.